JWStarkie/JWStarkie/README.md

 🌱 *Currently Learning*: Bicep and Terraform<br>
 🤔 *Looking for help*: I'm looking for people to collaborate on software projects with.
 I'd love more experiences working in a development team.<br>
-💬 Ask me about: personal and career development, assistance with an application you are working on, or just to grab a virtual coffee :coffee:. <br>
+💬 *Ask me about*: personal and career development, assistance with an application you are working on, or just to grab a virtual coffee :coffee:. <br>

 💾 *Languages and Tools*: